 Once in Alice Springs, there are numerous day trips etc, as well as organised tours to Uluru.
 Or you can hire a car there and drive yourself. www.avis.com.au may have some good deals for car rentals.

 Accommodation wise, unless you're camping, it is expensive.
 There are resorts ranging form expensive budget to expensive luxury.
-No such thing as budget-budget in Uluru. about 6 years ago
+No such thing as budget-budget in Uluru. over 6 years ago